ArtursBuls/Simple-ToDo.-Angular-v16-with-Signals/README.md

 # AngularVersion16Project

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 16.1.5.
-With Angular Material and Signals.
+With Angular Material, Drag and drop, and Signals.
+Full Standalone.
 Some Unit Tests Implemented.
+Working on it.

 ## Development server